 Little River Band of Ottawa Indians

 Natural Resource Commission

+Camping Regulations

+R500-01:NRC-04

 Section 1.
-Commission Title; Authority

-Title.
-This entity shall be known as the “Little River Band of Ottawa Indians Natural Resource Commission,” and may be referred to by the short title of “Natural Resource Commission.”
-The official office and mailing address of the Commission is:

-375 River Street Manistee, MI 49660

-1.02.
-Authority.
-The Natural Resource Commission was created by:

-Authority delegated in Article 4 of the Natural Resource Commission Ordinance, Ordinance #03-500-01 and renamed # 06-500-01 as adopted by Tribal Council.

-1.03 Severability.
-If a Court of competent jurisdiction adjudges any section, provision, or portion of this Regulation unconstitutional of invalid, the remainder of this Regulation shall not be affected thereby.

-[Section 1.
 Purpose; Findings.

 1.01.
 Purpose.
-The purpose of these regulations is
+The purpose of these regulations is to protect Tribal land and resources while encouraging those under its jurisdiction to enjoy outdoor activities.

 1.02.
 Findings.
 The Natural Resource Commission finds that:

 a.
-The Constitution of the Little River Band of Ottawa Indians vests the Tribal Council with the power to exercise the inherent powers of the Band by establishing through the enactment of ordinances and adoption of resolutions that govern the conduct of its members and other persons within its jurisdiction and that promote, protect, and provide for public health, peace morals, education and general welfare of the Band’s members (Article IV, Section 7(a));
+The Constitution of the Little River Band of Ottawa Indians vests the Tribal Council with the power to exercise the inherent powers of the Band by establishing through the enactment of ordinances and adoption of resolutions that govern the conduct of its members and other persons within its jurisdiction and that promote, protect, and provide for public health, peace, morals, education and general welfare of the Band’s members (Article IV, Section 7(a));

 b.
 The Constitutions of the Little River Band of Ottawa Indians further vests in the Tribal Council the power to delegate its legislative and rulemaking authority regulatory commissions and subordinate organizations to manage its affairs; and